anamud/anamud.github.io/_posts/2017-05-31-Punarutthana-my-lab.md

 - Try out and modify atleast one hundred designs available on [OpenCores](https://www.opencores.org) using FPGAs and simulators
 - Practice A/V processing and neural network accelerator design on FPGAs using Xilinx [Pynq](http://www.pynq.io/) and similar devices
 - Complete embedded development and Linux driver programming courses from [Free Electrons](http://free-electrons.com/training/) using the [BeagleBone Black](http://beagleboard.org/black)
-- Get hands dirty with sensor prototyping and DSP with the Arduino, Teensy, and the ESP32 microcontrollers
+- Get hands dirty with sensor prototyping and DSP with Arduino, Teensy, and ESP32 microcontrollers

 Its time to play!
 Adios amigos!